connormckelvey/yunu.js/README.md

-# Yunu.JS - Data Templating with JavaScript
+# Yunu.JS - Flexible Configuration Generation with JavaScript

-Yunu.js is a library containing a handful of utilities useful for  generating configuration files with JavaScript.
-It is not a templating language or a templating engine.
-It is not a framework or a task runner, and it doesn't have a DSL.
+Yunu.js is a less opinionated approach to data templating.
+With Yunu's library of simple utilities, you can use a familiar language to generate data and configuration files for your projects.
+[Learn more]() about the motivations behind this project.

 [Get Started](#get-started)